fhillipgcastillo/screeps-bot-ts/README.md

 To visit the docs, [click here](https://screepers.gitbook.io/screeps-typescript-starter/).

+### Local Documentation

+For detailed information about this project's implementation, strategies, and systems, see the [Documentation Index](docs/README.md).
+It includes guides for:

+- **Strategy & Planning**: Roadmap, game strategies, and implementation plans
+- **Code Documentation**: Creep types, logging system, and spawning API
+- **Technical Guides**: Setup, deployment, and development workflows

 ## Contributing

 Issues, Pull Requests, and contribution to the docs are welcome!
 See our [Contributing Guidelines](CONTRIBUTING.md) for more details.